-Man Utd: Luke Shaw agrees new long-term deal while David De Gea expected to stay at Old Trafford
+Man Utd: Luke Shaw agrees new long-term deal while David de Gea expected to stay at Old Trafford

 De Gea's contract is set to end this summer after United opted not to trigger the option in the goalkeeper's deal.

-However, the club have been in talks with De Gea over agreeing a new contract and the 32-year-old told Sky Sports this week: "I’ve been here many, many years and enjoyed playing for this club in many, many games.
+However, the club have been in talks with the Spaniard over agreeing a new contract and the 32-year-old told Sky Sports this week: "I’ve been here many, many years and enjoyed playing for this club in many, many games.

 "It’s great to be here.
 It’s a massive club.
 I love the club and I’m really happy here.